| How lying marketers sold Roe v. Wade to

 material coming down the plastic tube, and it went into a big jar.
 My

 job afterwards was to go and undo the jar, and to see what was inside.
+I didn't have any views on abortion; I was in a

 training program, and this was a brand new experience.
 I was going to